whundahl/django_459_CofC/ADR/whyDocker.md

 ## Why this is good for this application

 - In regards to this application - building this in docker allowed for separation of systems.
-Meaning my DB, Webserver, and PHP are all within their own container.
+Meaning my DB, Webserver, and templating code are all within their own containers.
 This isolation was extremely helpful for me during development:
-  - I was struggling a fair bit with the DB.
-I knew that the other containers were working fine and were not causing the issues I was encountering.
-So rather then rebuilding all three containers each time I would implement new code (an issue you would encounter using a VM), I would simply rebuild the DB container, speeding up this entire process.